Requirements Activities

 Something unclear?
 Look up explanations and some examples online.

 Submit your Canvas with any additional information that might be useful to understand it.
-Consider going more in-depth by detailing the sections of the canvas is a document.
+Consider going more in-depth by detailing the sections of the canvas in a document.

 Hypothesis Testing

-Individual Activity Team ActivityMost of the information in your Lean Canvas are hypotheses.
-Identify five of the riskier hypotheses in your plan’s customer segments, problems, and competition.
+Section titled “Hypothesis Testing”Most of the information in your Lean Canvas is hypotheses.
+Identify five of the riskiest hypotheses in your plan’s customer segments, problems, and competition.

 For each hypothesis: